lstate/explainability-in-practice/README.md

 # Explainability in Practice

-1) Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)
+Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)

+*Version 2 (newer version)*:

 Archival at The first World Conference on eXplainable AI (XAI 2023)

 Updated code (and paper).

-2) Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)
+*Version 1 (older version)*:

 Non-archival at TSRML Workshop (NeurIPS 2022)